wavefrontHQ/docs/pages/doc/csp_accounts-service.md

 summary: Learn how you can create and manage service accounts.
 ---

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+{% include note.html content="Starting July 3, 2023, VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) is a service on the VMware Cloud services platform.
 The content in this chapter is valid for VMware Cloud services subscriptions.
 For **original** subscriptions, see [Manage Service Accounts](service-accounts.html)."%}

-{% include warning.html content="The usage of service accounts in Operations for Applications on VMware Cloud services is **restricted** to support only a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still authenticate with Operations for Applications API tokens.
+{% include warning.html content="The usage of service accounts in Tanzu Observability on VMware Cloud services is **restricted** to support only a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-tanzu-observability-api-tokens) that still authenticate with Tanzu Observability API tokens.
 We are in the process of updating all of our integrations to authenticate with VMware Cloud services access tokens.
-Service accounts and Operations for Applications API tokens will be deprecated in the future."%}
+Service accounts and Tanzu Observability API tokens will be deprecated in the future."%}

 If your service was recently onboarded to VMware Cloud services, you might have some legacy service accounts for backward compatibility.
 It's strongly recommended that you incrementally switch to using [server to server OAuth apps](csp_server_to_server_apps.html) which authenticate with more secure VMware Cloud services access tokens.
 See [How to Replace a Service Account with a Server to Server App?](csp_migration.html#how-to-replace-a-service-account-with-a-server-to-server-app).

 ## What Are Service Accounts?

-* A service account uses an **Operations for Applications API token** to authenticate.
+* A service account uses an **Tanzu Observability API token** to authenticate.
 * By default, service accounts don't have any permissions, even view permissions.
 Users with the **Admin** service role must explicitly grant each service account only the permission required for the task that’s being automated (least required privilege).
 There's no limit on the number of service accounts that you can create in your service instance.

-As a user with the **Admin** service role, you [generate (and revoke, if needed)](csp_api_tokens.html#manage-the-operations-for-applications-api-tokens-for-a-service-account) the API tokens for the service account.
+As a user with the **Admin** service role, you [generate (and revoke, if needed)](csp_api_tokens.html#manage-the-tanzu-observability-api-tokens-for-a-service-account) the API tokens for the service account.
 It’s also possible to [deactivate](csp_service_accounts.html#deactivate-or-activate-a-service-account) a service account completely.

-{% include note.html content="Operations for Applications includes the **Service Accounts** internal system group, where all service accounts together with the [server to server apps](csp_server_to_server_apps.html) that have access to the service are added automatically.
+{% include note.html content="Tanzu Observability includes the **Service Accounts** internal system group, where all service accounts together with the [server to server apps](csp_server_to_server_apps.html) that have access to the service are added automatically.
 This group doesn't have any roles and permissions.
 This group can be used when managing [access to dashboards and alerts](csp_access.html), [metrics security policy rules](csp_metrics_security.html), and [ingestion policies](ingestion_policies.html)."%}

 ## How Service Accounts Work

-If you plan to set up an integration that uses a proxy authentication with an Operations for Applications API token, you must create a service account with the **Proxies** permission and generate an API token for it.
+If you plan to set up an integration that uses a proxy authentication with a Tanzu Observability API token, you must create a service account with the **Proxies** permission and generate an API token for it.

 1. Create a service account from the UI.
 The service account name must be unique.
 2. Assign the service account with the **Proxies** permission.